shelleywong/CSCI211-Course-Materials/Programs/README.md

 Use common sense and BE CONSISTENT.<br>

 The point of having style guidelines is to have a common vocabulary of coding so all contributors can concentrate on what the code is doing, rather than how the code is written.
+Consistency should not be used as an excuse to avoid making changes that improve your code.
 These global style rules help make sure everyone is on the same page; however, local style is also important.<br>

 To an extent, you can choose your own style (you don't need to exactly match the Google C++ Style Guide specifications); however, remember to strive for readability, consistency, and providing enough documentation so that another person (or Future You) can easily understand what your code is doing. <br>